 If an app can remember your birthday or any other special day by awarding you a coupon. it will bring smile on your face.

 Also, by rewarding your app users when they hit a certain milestones will keep them engaged with the app.
 It is found out that players of smartphone games consider reward just as precious as a challenge.
 So game developers put rewards for players after completion of certain challenges.

 Try to maximize the impact of these systems by using flashy appealing in-app messages in order to enjoy seeing your app users keep coming back for more.

 3. Send in-app messages about announcements

-Businesses is all about timing now-a-days.
-If you can keep up with the times, you will see more engagement from your users.
+Businesses are all about timing nowadays.
+If you can keep up with the times, you will be increasing user engagement significantly.
 And more engagement means more exposure and hence more sales.